David Jacks (businessman): Career

 After several years working as an army contractor in Brooklyn, where he reputedly met Captain Robert E. Lee, Jack read about the 1848 finding of gold in the Sierra Nevada.
 In November of that year he sailed with an artillery regiment to California, arriving in San Francisco in April 1849.
 Having invested in revolvers Jacks made a $4,000 profit upon landing in San Francisco, and then took up a job at the city's Customs House.

 In 1850, Jacks moved to Monterey, California initially taking up a job in the store of a fellow Scotsman, James McKinlay.
 By 1852 Jack had been elected Treasurer of Monterey County, California and began purchasing land in the area.

 Jacks soon involved himself in the settlement of Mexican land claims in the new State of California, a process that would lead to his becoming Monterey's dominant landowner.
 In 1853 the Pueblo of Monterey contracted Delos Rodeyn Ashley to help legalize its title to some 30,000 acres (120 km^{2}) of land on the Monterey Peninsula.
 Ashley was successful, and billed the city nearly $1,000 for his services.
 When the city could not pay, he suggested the city auction some of its land.
 They advertised the auction in a newspaper, as legally required, but in Santa Cruz.
 Ashley and Jacks were the only two bidders, and purchased the entire tract underlying the city for $1002.50 on 9 February 1859.

 The sale was controversial, and the city of Monterey filed suit against Jacks claiming the sale was illegitimate.
 The case eventually reached the US Supreme Court in 1906, which ruled in favor of Jacks.

 In 1869, Ashley turned his interest in the land over to Jacks, who now owned the tract outright.
 Included in this tract are what is now the cities of Monterey, Pacific Grove, Seaside, and Del Rey Oaks along with the Del Monte Forest (better known as Pebble Beach), and Fort Ord, now the home of California State University, Monterey Bay.

 By 1873, Jacks had acquired 36000 acre of land.
 The land he eventually owned included Rancho Punta de Pinos, Rancho Pescadero, Rancho Aguajito, Rancho Noche Buena, Rancho Saucito, Rancho El Tucho, Rancho Chamisal, Rancho El Toro, Rancho Buena Vista, Rancho El Alisal, Rancho Chualar, Rancho Zanjones, and Rancho Los Coches.
-He started cutting up large tracts of land below Salinas into ranches for farmers to buy or rent.
+He started cutting up large tracts of land south of Salinas into ranches for farmers to buy or rent.
 Jacks's business practices created a great deal of antipathy in the community.
 Jacks was a willing lender of money and of mortgages to those living on his land, but also was quick to foreclose.
 As a result, animosity toward him ran high, and it has been claimed he had to travel with bodyguards anywhere he went in Monterey County.
 The author Robert Louis Stevenson, after visiting Monterey, claimed that famed San Francisco orator Denis Kearney had suggested the residents should deal with Jack by having him hanged.